paullstanley/Knowledge-Articles/Unmanaged-devices.md

-# Internal Knowledge Article: Understanding Device Unmanagement in Jamf Pro
+# Understanding the Different Methods of Unmanaging Devices

 ## Overview